Commodity funds mostly in red in gloomy first half year

-NEW YORK (Reuters) - Commodity funds with combined assets of about $10 billion are heading for the half-year mark with losses, with some hoping that improving market fundamentals will overpower worries over global growth and stimulus measures in the second half.
+NEW YORK, June 13 (Reuters) - Commodity funds with combined assets of about $10 billion are heading for the half-year mark with losses, with some hoping that improving market fundamentals will overpower worries over global growth and stimulus measures in the second half.

 The funds, run by some of the most high-profile commodity traders such as Andy Hall, Stephane Nicolas, Chris Levett, Neal Shear and Chris Brodie, have declared negative returns through the first five months of the year, performance data from their investors showed on Thursday.